The True Story of How a Sci-Fi Author Was Recruited

 "Balkanized at Sunrise takes the reader through a politically charged adventure populated with war criminals, spies, propagandists and dangerous Balkan women.
 It's a threatening and thoroughly amusing journey." - Eric Gordy, PhD., School of Slavonic and East European Studies, University College London

 Directed by Gigi Van Deckter

 "It's like Graham Greene meets Woody Allen." -- Slobodan Milosevic

 Is "Balkanized at Sunrise" really true?

 Most of the events in the performance actually did happen.
 Many events are exaggerated for dramatic effect; some are completely fictional.
 Some names have been changed, others have not.
-In the current production approximately 80% is verbatim.
+In the published book 100% of the events happened as written.
+In the stage production approximately 80% is verbatim.
 By the time it becomes a feature film, maybe 20% will survive.

 So, what really happened?

 In 1997 I was introduced to Jakov Sedlar, Cultural Attaché of the Republic of Croatia in the US.
 Sedlar, a noted film and theater director, first hired my company to produce an animated map of Croatia for his travelogue.
 He also solicited my help on a biographical film about Croatia's then President, Franjo Tudjman.